mikilukasik/litState/README.md

 ## Features

-- Easy state management with reactive rendering
+- Effortless state management with reactive rendering
 - Router and Link components for seamless navigation
 - Minimalistic and lightweight
 - Highly customizable